 Planning to study abroad is an expensive affair.
 With the cost of studying for international students increasing every year and the number of scholarships granted going to a selected few, tuition fee is one of the most important factors to keep in mind.
 Countries in Europe have considerably lower tuition fees when compared to their peers in North America or Australia.
 Universities recognised globally tend to have higher fees and other costs so students most likely will have to make a trade-off between low tuition fees and a good university.

 Also Read: Scholarship Options for Indian Students

 Study Abroad: Application Process

 Admission cycles operate under different deadlines.
-As a general rule, for programmes starting in and around July next year, applications open somewhere around September the previous year.
-For example, programmes that begin around July 2020, application portal opens around September 2019.
+The application dates and notifications mainly depend on the country and the institution from where you are planning to pursue a course.
+Further, deadlines also vary as per the admission intake which can also depend upon fall and spring semester or the time of the year you have chosen to enter the course.
 Admissions are typically conducted in three cycles of early, regular and late.
-USA and Canada admissions conclude in and around January or February while admission processes continute until April in European institutions.
+USA and Canada admissions conclude in and around January or February while admission processes continue until April in European institutions.
 Additionally, some universities operate on late deadlines going as late as June.

 - Statement of Purpose/Personal Statement